min69u/Reforestation/README.md

-## I just read a book about Stockholm syndrome.
-It was pretty bad at first, but by the end I liked it.
+## I cut my finger chopping cheese, but I think that I may have grater problems.